 Full-time students are encouraged to participate in Maricopa County's Trip Reduction Program (TRP).
 Discounted bus passes, reserved carpool parking, free showers, and contests and prizes are available to qualified participants.
-Interested students should check with the Student Center information desk (SC100) or by contacting the college Trip Reduction Coordinator for details at (480) 732-7000.
-Complete information about the program is available at www.maricopa.edu/trip/.
+Interested students should check with the Student Center information desk (SC100) or contact the college Trip Reduction Coordinator for details.
+Complete information about the program is available at www.maricopa. edu/trip/.